uhasker/getting-things-done-in-next-js/src/chapter6/01-setup.md

 pnpm create next-app
 ```

-Give your project a name (like `easy-opus`) and select the following options:
+Give your project a name and select the following options:

 - we want to use TypeScript
 - we want to use ESLint